Nissan Micra review - MPG, CO2 and running costs

 Micra boasts respectable fuel economy and should be cheap to insure

-The switch to WLTP testing has narrowed the economy gap between diesel and petrol engines, and the 1.0-litre turbocharged petrol is definitely better suited to the Micra.
-The shorter distances most superminis cover mean that petrol will be a better option for the long-term life cycle.
-The new 99bhp turbocharged unit with the five-speed manual gearbox delivers 50.4mpg, while even the 115bhp Micra returns a respectable 47.9mpg.
+The 1.0-litre turbocharged petrol is definitely better suited to the Micra, with the shorter distances most superminis cover meaning that petrol will be a better option (compared to diesel) for the long-term life cycle.
+The previous 99bhp turbocharged unit with the five-speed manual gearbox delivered 50.4mpg, while even the 115bhp Micra returned a respectable 47.9mpg on the WLTP combined cycle.

-Emissions for the most powerful 115bhp engine are 133g/km, while CO2 figures for the 99bhp engine vary depending on wheel size, but start from 126g/km for the manual version and 140g/km for the CVT auto.
+Emissions for the most powerful 115bhp engine were rated at 133g/km, while CO2 figures for the 99bhp engine varied depending on wheel size, but started from 126g/km for the manual version and 140g/km for the CVT auto.

 The Micra isn’t just efficient, it’s also cheap to keep on the road thanks to some low insurance group ratings.
 If you go for the entry-level 1.0-litre car in Visia+ trim, it sits in group 1E, which is very appealing for young drivers.